 The development up to the last pre-pandemic season 2018-19 varied depending on the genre.
 Since the turn of the millennium, the number of opera, operetta and musical performances had declined, which was also reflected in the attendance figures.
 This was particularly evident in operetta, where events and audiences had almost halved between 2000-01 and 2018-19.
 Contrary to this trend, the number of new productions of opera, operetta and musical had risen slightly.

 There was a different development in dance.
 Here, event and attendance figures had remained more or less constant since 2000-01 - the number of new productions per season had even increased by 40 % by 2018-19.

-The theatre statistics are drawn from a complete survey based on written questionnaires submitted to publicly financed theatres and orchestras regarding their business operations (venues, range of events, attendance figures, staff, financing).
-As a consequence of the COVID‑19 pandemic, the data for the 2019-20 season are not comparable and therefore do not provide any information on the general development of music theatre.
-Instead, the concert and attendance figures for this season are compared with the development up to 2018-19 in order to illustrate the extent of the pandemic impact.
-Moreover, the figures in the time line up to 2018-19 are not always comparable with each other, for some venues could not be used owing to construction work and/or the collected data is incomplete owing to lack of responses, especially in the earlier years.
+The theatre statistics are based on a written survey of publicly financed theatres and orchestras regarding their business operations (venues, range of events, attendance figures, staff, financing).
+As a consequence of the COVID-19 pandemic, the data for the 2019-20 and 2020-21 seasons are not comparable and therefore do not provide any information on the general development of music theatre.
+Instead, the event and attendance figures for these seasons are compared with the development up to 2018-19 in order to illustrate the extent of the pandemic impact.
+The figures in the time line are not always comparable with each other, for some venues could not be used owing to construction work and/or the collected data is incomplete owing to lack of responses, especially in the earlier years and during the pandemic.

 - Excluding concert events.
 For concerts and attendance of independent orchestras with theatre duties see ‘Concerts and attendance of publicly financed orchestras’.